dfinity/quill/docs/cli-reference/sns/quill-sns-new-sale-ticket.md

 |-----------------------------|-----------------------------------------------------------|
 | `--amount-icp-e8s <AMOUNT>` | The amount of ICP tokens to participate in this sns sale. |
 | `--subaccount <SUBACCOUNT>` | The subaccount you will use to pay for this ticket.       |

+## Remarks

+As this is an update call, it will not actually make the request, but rather generate a signed and packaged request that can be sent from anywhere.
+You can use the `--qr` flag to display it as a QR code, or if you are not working with an air-gapped machine, you can pipe it to `quill send`.